benjaminion/LLL_erc20/README.md

 > Lisp Like Language (LLL) is a low level language similar to Assembly.
 It is meant to be very simple and minimalistic; essentially just a tiny wrapper over coding in EVM directly.

 LLL is one of the three living languages for Ethereum contract creation, alongside Solidity and Serpent (which itself compiles to LLL).
-If you have the Solidity compiler, then you have LLL!
+If you have the Solidity compiler, then you likely have LLL!
 It's bundled with `solc` as `lllc`.

 It's fair to say that LLL is lagging far, far behind Solidity in popularity for contract creation.
-But, Daniel Ellison of Consensys is on a [crusade](https://media.consensys.net/@zigguratt) to revive it.
+But, Daniel Ellison of Consensys is on a [mission](https://media.consensys.net/@zigguratt) to revive it.
 [Here](http://blog.syrinx.net/the-resurrection-of-lll-part-1/) as well.

 LLL is a low-level language, just one step above Ethereum Virtual Machine (EVM) bytecode.
 Why would we choose to go back to the 1970s in programming terms when we have all the object-oriented joys of Solidity at our disposal?